If you feel unsafe for any reason, please call 911 or your local emergency number.

 And we are doing it while trying to raise children, pay bills, maintain relationships, and stay steady.

-The human nervous system was not built for this level of sustained input.
+The human nervous system was not built for this level of constant input.

 Under constant pressure, the body narrows.